rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Quote Erik Hoel on fears for the human future Answering all points in reasoning transparency in a disclaimer What to include in a takeaway
+For each article
+  Read each section
+    Do I agree or disagree?
+    How confident am I in my agreement or disagreement?
+    If what's being said is true, how should I update my beliefs?
+    What shortcuts / what research is missing / would invade did the author take?
+    How confident is the author in this claim?
+    What support does the author have for their claims?
+    What are the main takeaways?
+    What would it take to change the author's claims?
 Considerations for what questions to asking about attitudes towards gene-editing Individual nations
   Gender breakdown
   Profession breakdown
   Those afflicted (treatment)
-Sending this to people to review on EAF, LW, asking Ege Emailing the author's asap -->
+Sending this to people to review on EAF, LW, asking Ege, Juan, Tamay Get google scholar and openalex results for "human gene-editing" last 20 years Emailing the author's asap -->